eyockman/eyockman/README.md

-- 👋 Hi, I’m @eyockman
+- Hi, I’m Emma!
-- 👀 I’m interested in environmental biology
+- I’m a grad student at UCSC studying coastal ecology;
-- 🌱 I’m currently learning about microbial ecology
+- specific interests of mine are plant interactions and estuarine community ecology.
-- 💞️ I’m looking to collaborate on R and GIS projects
+- I’m looking to build skills and collaborate on R and GIS projects
-- 📫 How to reach me: email me at eyockman@umd.edu
+- How to reach me: email me at eyockman@ucsc.edu

 <!---
 eyockman/eyockman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.